softkittens/impetus/README.md

 Two-way model (shorthand)
 - `:value="path"` marks element as model-bound; runtime wires appropriate events and assigns back into scope.

-## Components API (use + template)
+## Components API

-Attach a class and optionally a template id.
-Three template patterns are supported:
+Components use their inline HTML content as the template.
+Define a class and use `use="ClassName"` to instantiate it.

-### 1. Inline Templates
+### Inline Component Example
-Use the element's own content as the template - no separate template needed:

 ```html
 <div use="Counter" class="p-4 border rounded">